-The best ways to get to the Mexican Grand Prix this year, plus advice on getting to Autodromo Hermanos Rodriguez and around Mexico City.
-This year’s race is on October 27-29, 2017.
+The best ways to get to the 2021 Mexico City Grand Prix on October 29-31, plus advice on getting to Autodromo Hermanos Rodriguez and around Mexico City.

 Mexico City’s main airport, Benito Juarez International Airport (MEX), is conveniently located just 10km east of the Centro Historico, and some 5 kilometres north of the Autodromo Hermanos Rodriguez.
 You will find plenty of frequent flights into MEX from most of the world’s major cities, and many international airlines fly into Benito Juarez daily, including Aeromexico, Air Canada, Air France, American Airlines, Avianca, British Airways, Copa, Cubana de Aviacion, Delta, Iberia, JetBlue, KLM, LAN, Lufthansa, TACA, United Airlines, and Southwest.

-- Plenty of direct flights head to MEX from the USA, here’s some approximate flight times without stopover: New York (5 hours), LA (4 hours) and Dallas (2.5-3 hours).
+- Plenty of direct flights head to MEX from the USA.
+Approximate flight times without stopover: New York (5 hours), LA (4 hours) and Dallas (3 hours).

 - Direct flights with Volaris from New York ($300 return) and LA ($250 return)